 Although Frank was not involved in any major engagements, Frank did find himself fighting a personal one.
-Like everyone else on Bataan, Frank was always hungry.
-One day he took the jeep and his Tommy-gun and went scrounging for food.
+Like everyone else in Bataan, Frank was always hungry.
+One day he took the jeep and his Tommy gun and went scrounging for food.
 In the town of Pilar, he found an abandoned candy store that supposedly had some food.
 It turned out that the store had been stripped bare.
 As he left the store he heard the voices of Japanese soldiers.
-Since he was near a sugar cane field, Frank jumped into the field with his Tommy-gun and hid hoping that he hadn’t bee seen.
+Since he was near a sugar cane field, Frank jumped into the field with his Tommy gun and hid hoping that he hadn’t been seen.
 As it turned out, the Japanese soldiers apparently heard him enter the field and followed him.
 He wound up playing hide-and-seek in the sugar cane field with the Japanese soldiers.
 He tried to kill them before they killed him.
 As far as Frank knew, only he came out of the sugar cane field.

 Frank also was present when Japanese planes bombed the area where B Company tanks were bivouacked on February 3, 1942.
 According to Frank, the tankers guarded the beach each night to prevent the Japanese from landing troops.
 Every morning “Recon Joe” flew over attempting to locate the tanks.
 The jungle canopy hid the tanks from the plane.
 Walter Cigoi aggravated about being woken up, pulled his half-track on the beach and took a “pot shot” at the plane.
 He missed.
 Twenty minutes later, Japanese planes appeared and bombed the position.
 Frank took cover under a tank.

 After the attack, the tankers found Pvt.
 Richard Graff, Pvt.
-Clemath Peppers, and Pvt.
-Charles Heuel dead.
-Another man had his leg partially blown off.
+Clemath Peppers, were dead.
+Pvt.
+Charles Heuel was severely wounded and had his leg partially blown off.
 To get him into the jeep, Frank cut off his leg.
 Pvt.
 Francis McGuire was also wounded in the attack and so were a few other men.
 Frank felt guilty about Heuel’s death because he had promised his sister to watch out for him.